jainsaarthak/rock-paper-scissors/_posts/2019-09-18-first-draft.md

         print("It's a tie.")
 ```

 I ended with a lot of similar, copy-paste-edit-a-bit pieces of code.
-If this was a more complex game with 15 possibilities this would be an incredible bad solution.
+If this was a more complex game, with 15 or even 100 possibilities, this would be an incredible bad solution.
 In such case I would limit the possibilities of input and output.
 Just to grasp the data structures and get a *feeling* of the solution algorithm.

 ## The code